It’s easy to beat yourself up when you fail, but accepting failure is challenging.

 But there aren’t nearly enough folks who will celebrate individuals who made an effort.

-Rather, this is meant to celebrate the “you did something that no one else was willing to do” type of culture.
+Rather, this is meant to celebrate the “you did something that no one else will do” type of culture.

-Building a new product for a highly niche market?
+Building a new product for a high niche market?